-Tai-chi (taiji) literally translates as supreme-ultimate which is a reference to a Taoist philosophical concept from which yin and yang are derived.
-Tai-chi chuan (taijiquan) can be defined as a Chinese internal martial art that embodies yin and yang in its movements.
-It is often referred to simply as tai-chi or taiji.
-Its unique characteristics have made it especially renowned for its health benefits which have given rise to its immense popularity.
+Tai-chi (taiji) literally translates as supreme-ultimate which is a reference to a fundamental Taoist philosophical concept from which yin and yang are derived.
+Traditional tai-chi chuan (taijiquan) can be defined as a Chinese internal martial art that embodies yin and yang in its movements, though modern usage of the name is commonly applied to any set of (sometimes simplified) martial movements and generic parameters performed in a relaxed, slow fashion.
+It is frequently contracted to tai-chi or taiji.
+The unique characteristics of the art have made it especially renowned for its health benefits which have given rise to its immense popularity.

 As a result of the diversity between the traditional and the modern, tai-chi encompasses a wide range of levels and skill sets.
 At its simplest it is a gentle exercise that can be beneficial to almost anyone, while at the opposite end of the spectrum it is an athletic and extremely effective martial art.

-Tai-chi uniquely adds to this six harmonies methodology the characteristically slow 'silk reeling' motion.
-These slow movements impart a calming quality that aids relaxation, improves concentration and helps to develop the necessary control of the body that is required to achieve the core skills.
+Tai-chi uniquely adds to this six harmonies methodology the characteristically slow movements which impart a calming quality that aids relaxation, improves concentration and helps to develop the necessary control of the body that is required to achieve the core skills.

 "Tai-chi comes from wu-chi and is the mother of yin and yang.